 In his new show, Bob Merrill captures the spirit of history’s greatest horn legends, beginning with pioneers Louis Armstrong and Bix Beiderbecke through swing era stylists Bunny Berigan, Harry James, and Roy “Little Jazz” Eldridge.
 Bebop innovators Dizzy Gillespie and Miles Davis are followed by post-Bop masters Chet Baker, Lee Morgan, and Freddie Hubbard, then Merrill closes with classics by Herb Alpert, Chuck Mangione, and Louis Armstrong’s “What a Wonderful World.”
 The New York native’s engaging tribute includes historical details, anecdotes and even one of Gillespie’s upturned-bell trumpets.

-Celebrating the Trumpet Kings debuted at the Kravis Center in January 2018.
-The show’s next performance will be May 10, 2018 at The Jazz Loft in Stony Brook, NY.
+Celebrating the Trumpet Kings debuted at the Kravis Center in January 2018, and has been performed at the Zinc Bar in New York and Regattabar in Cambridge, MA.

 TELL ME YOUR TROUBLES:

 Jazz trumpeter/vocalist Bob Merrill presents an album of original songs by Joe Bushkin, curated from the personal archives of the great pianist and composer on the occasion of his centennial birthday celebration.
 His classic standard “Oh!
 Look at Me Now”—Sinatra’s very first hit—is featured with Bushkin himself at the piano on his last recording, as well as other songs both familiar and newly discovered.